 My name is Alton Louis and I have been employed at Round Lake since 1986.
 My job at the centre is the maintenance person.

 I am happily married and have been for 28 years.
 My passion away from the centre is to go hunting, reload my own ammunition, and go for a 10 km run once a week.
 The main reason I love to work at Round Lake is to see the amazing transformation in the people who come here to heal.

 Hello!
 Welcome to our web site.
 I have been working at Round Lake since August 2011.
 I am honoured to play a small part of so many clients’ healing journey.
 It is truly astounding to think of the thousands of Round Lake clients who have returned home to their family and communities to live full, meaningful and contributing lives; a multi-generational impact.
 Round Lake truly transforms lives.

-I am M. Leah Louis, Program Director.
+I am M. Lea Louis, Associate Director.
 I supervise the treatment team which is comprised of the Counsellors and Client Support Workers, as well as overseeing the coordination of program services provided.
 The treatment team is a group of dynamic individuals who are enthused and sincere in their work.
 It is my pleasure to be part of RLTC, and to be able to witness and be a small part on one’s healing journey.